Mighel881/GuideToTweakDevelopment13-14/README.md

 # Tweak.h

-Now because we have a Tweak.h, we can move boring defining and importing into it.
-So, if you are using the guide I made from before to hide the dock, we need to remove the bit at the top that imports UIKit that says ```#import <UIKit>``` into the tweak.h.
-If you still don't understand, move the top line of the tweak.x into the top line of your tweak.h.
-Also, move the two interfacing sections into the tweak.h below UIKit.

 - Now we have that, we need to add a few more things to our tweak.h.
 You also have to create a new one of these for each switch and change ```yourvalue``` again, like so: